 Do you need a general-purpose or a photo printer?
-General-purpose printers have finer, faster text output, while dedicated photo printers have more accurate color output, especially for skin tones.
+General-purpose printers have faster text output, while dedicated photo printers have more accurate color output, especially for skin tones.
 If possible, compare sample printouts on various types of paper before buying.

 Will the printer fit your space?
 You may need a particular size and shape to fit a specific desk space.
 Printers with small footprints make the most sense for college dorms or occasional transportable use.
 Models that don't top-load are the easiest to fit into desk cubbyholes.

 What type of paper stock will you use?
 Be sure that the printer you're considering takes the types and sizes of paper you use.
 Almost all photo printers can print 4-by-6-inch snapshots and some have dual trays, so you can keep one tray loaded with photo paper.
 If you plan to print labels, card stock, envelopes, CDs or other challenging media, look for a straight-through paper path.
+Professional photo printers can often print on roll-photo-paper stock or on large-format media.

 Does printing speed matter?
 For typical home and family use, speed may not matter as much as it does for business use.
 But if you print a lot of photos, speed can be an important consideration.
 However, you can't compare printer speeds in a store; the output speed of demos is unrelated to what you'll experience when the printer is connected to your computer.
 Although manufacturers sometimes exaggerate speed in their specifications, they're a good place to start.
 Expert reviews often test printers' speed.